mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 * An unregistered user tries to contact your endpoint and provides the correct API Key value for the clientType `bar`: the call is successful since the second condition of **User Group Permission** is truthy and the endpoint is open to not authenticated calls.

 If the endpoint is linked to a [CRUD](#crud) you can specify dedicated user permissions for the CMS application.
 Enable the `inherited` flag to use the displayed default expression, or disable the flag to change it manually.
-In any case, you cannot remove the checks on the [isBackoffice](/runtime_suite/session-manager.md) property that ensure the expression will be considered only for calls coming from the CMS.

 :::tip
 If you figure out that there is some problem in how you configured the security of your endpoints, go to the [Log & Monitoring section](/development_suite/monitoring/monitoring.md) to check out the logs of the [Authorization Service](/runtime_suite/authorization-service/usage.md).
 Here you can visualize the logs concerning authorization operations, and eventually any group expression errors.